VOLUMETRIC MIXED REALITY HERITAGE

 Mixed Reality Heritage Work, 2019

-As part of my PhD at Liverpool University’s Centre of Architecture and the Visual Arts (CAVA) and in collaboration with Culture Liverpool, Liverpool Institute of Performing Arts, Draw & Code, Cinetecture and Dimension Studios I designed, developed and produced a ground-breaking participatory and immersive mixed reality experience called “If These Walls Could Talk”.
+As part of my research at Liverpool University’s Centre of Architecture and the Visual Arts (CAVA) and in collaboration with Culture Liverpool, Liverpool Institute of Performing Arts, Draw & Code, Immersive Storylab, Cinetecture and Dimension Studios I designed, developed and produced a ground-breaking participatory and immersive mixed reality experience called “If These Walls Could Talk”.

 Bringing together world-leading researchers with BAFTA winning writers, a world-class performing arts organisation and immersive technology experts, the team have created a pioneering hybrid spatial experience that considers how audiences can be a part of storytelling.

 The location-based prototype was produced for one of Liverpool’s most iconic heritage buildings – the 19th century St George’s Hall (Harvey Lonsdale Elmes, built 1841–1854), which is an intrinsic part of Liverpool’s UNESCO World Heritage Site.

 The experience sees the famous court case of Florence Maybrick who was accused of poisoning her husband, and taken on a journey back in time to experience and feel what it was like to encounter Liverpool’s late Victorian prison and justice system.
 Set across the cells and the courtroom at St George’s hall, the experiences uses variety of technologies such as Virtual Reality, 3d Projection Mapping, Mixed Reality (Microsoft Hololens) and live performance to invite the audience into the last moments of the court case.